mvandervelden/advent-of-code/2025/copilot_instructions.md

 The website is https://adventofcode.com/2025/day/[1-12].

+_Always check the puzzle first before proposing a solution!_

 Each day's puzzle consists of 2 parts.
 We first solve 1, then unlock the second part.
 I will provide the second part, since it's locked under login.

 The code is organized by day [1-12].py Input is organized in the same pattern [1-12].txt